Nuclear power: Comparison with renewable energy

 Slowing global warming requires a transition to a low-carbon economy, mainly by burning far less fossil fuel.
 This has generated considerable interest and dispute in determining the best path forward to rapidly replace fossil-based fuels in the global energy mix, with intense academic debate.
 Sometimes the IEA says that countries without nuclear should develop it as well as their renewable power.

-Nuclear power is comparable to, and in some cases lower, than many renewable energy sources in terms of lives lost per unit of electricity delivered.
+Nuclear power is comparable to renewable energy sources in terms of lives lost per unit of electricity delivered.
+In the past, numbers for bioenergy were in some countries relatively high; their overall share in electricity production is however relatively small.

 Nuclear reactors produce a much smaller volume of waste compared to renewable energy sources, although nuclear waste is much more toxic, expensive to manage and longer-lived compared to waste from renewable technologies.

 Nuclear waste can be dangerous if leaked to the environment, and need to be stored safely for thousands or even hundreds of thousand of years.

 Nuclear plants are also far more complex to decommission compared to renewable energy plants.
 A nuclear plant needs to be disassembled and removed and much of the disassembled nuclear plant needs to be stored as low-level nuclear waste for a few decades.

 Nuclear power may also pose the risk of nuclear proliferation.
 Separated plutonium and enriched uranium could be used for nuclear weapons, which pose a substantial global risk to human civilization and the environment.

 Speed of transition and investment needed

 Analysis in 2015 by professor Barry W. Brook and colleagues found that nuclear energy could displace or remove fossil fuels from the electric grid completely within 10 years.
 This finding was based on the historically modest and proven rate at which nuclear energy was added in France and Sweden during their building programs in the 1980s.
 In a similar analysis, Brook had earlier determined that 50% of all global energy, including transportation synthetic fuels etc., could be generated within approximately 30 years if the global nuclear fission build rate was identical to historical proven installation rates calculated in GW per year per unit of global GDP (GW/year/$).
 This is in contrast to the conceptual studies for 100% renewable energy systems, which would require an order of magnitude more costly global investment per year, which has no historical precedent.
 These renewable scenarios would also need far greater land devoted to onshore wind and onshore solar projects.
-Brook notes that the "principal limitations on nuclear fission are not technical, economic or fuel-related, but are instead linked to complex issues of societal acceptance, fiscal and political inertia, and inadequate critical evaluation of the real-world constraints facing [the other] low-carbon alternatives."
+Brook notes that the "principal limitations on nuclear fission are not technical, economic or fuel-related, but are instead linked to complex issues of societal acceptance, fiscal and political inertia, and inadequate critical evaluation of the real-world constraints facing [the other] low-carbon alternatives".